rcarrata/rcarrata.github.io/_posts/2022-04-22-ocp4-azure-ipi-private-2.md

 HTTP/1.1 470 status code 470
 ```

-as we can see it's denied, as the reason it's the rule not matched by the Azure Firewall.
+As we can see, it's denied because the rule is not matched by the Azure Firewall.

 * Finally we can check another website that is not allowed in the Firewall rules: